 Edgar Wallace: The Man Who Wrote Too Much?

-Wallace's life seems the stuff of fantasy.
-An illegitimate child in London, largely self-educated, he was the newspaper boy who became one of the most famous writers in the world.
+Edgar Wallace's (1875-1932) life seems the stuff of fiction.
+Adopted by a Billingsgate fish porter in London, and largely self-educated, he was the newspaper boy who became one of the most famous writers in the world.
 He sold millions of books, but he was plagued by debts.
-He died in Hollywood in 1932, aged 56, after writing the original story for King Kong.
-His body was returned by ocean liner in honour to Britain, only to be reunited with an ocean of outstanding bills.
+He left Britain for the United States in 1931, only to die in Hollywood in 1932, aged 56, after writing the original story for King Kong.
+His body was returned by ocean liner in honour, only to be reunited with an ocean of outstanding bills.